-Substances used Installation, de-installation, maintenance, and repair of our products require the use of somecleaning substances, which are commonly used in this industry.
+Substances used Installation, maintenance, and repair of our products require the use of some cleaning substances, which are commonly used in this industry.
 Three basic types are in general use and whilst full material safety data sheets are available from your local service provider.
-A general outline of these products follows:- • Foam Cleaner A general purpose-cleaning agent which is spray delivered to thespot requiring cleaning or onto a cloth for work on large areas.
+A general outline of these products follows:- Foam Cleaner A general purpose-cleaning agent which is spray delivered to thespot requiring cleaning or onto a cloth for work on large areas.
 This product delivers a heavy spray which foams on contact withsurfaces; it is a mild solvent detergent formulation with a not unpleasant odour.
-Whilst it does contain flammable solvents, it isnot particularly volatile which means there is little risk of ignition during normal use. • Cleaning Solvent Used in specific de-greasing applications this agent is spray delivered (to eliminate the risk of leakage) directly onto an absorbent cloth for use in small quantities on small areas.
-This product is classified as extremely flammable, hence our restriction of the use.
+Whilst it does contain flammable solvents, it isnot particularly volatile which means there is little risk of ignition during normal use.
+Cleanina Solvent Used in specific de-greasing applications this agent is spray delivered (to eliminate the risk of leakage) directly onto an absorbent cloth for use in small quantities on small areas.
+This product is classified as extremely flammable, hence our restriction ofits use.
 It should be used in a well-ventilated area and in isolation from any source of ignition.
 Vapour has a distinctive odour and one should avoid inhalation, although its restricted use should present little risk in this area.
 Glass Cleaner A propriety solution is used for cleaning glass optical assemblies; it consists of a water / detergent mix with a very low odour.
 This product is low hazard in recommended use and presents little risk tohealth.
 It is dispensed by pump action spray but can be poured after removing the screw top, since spillage would not present any exposure problems.
 All substances used by our Employees in their field service work arecarefully selected and assessed under the requirements of the Control of Substances Hazardous to Health Regulations 2002, reducing the risks from exposure or use, whilst providing effective performance in their application.
-Full material safety data and information is available on the Health and Safety web page at About Canon - Canon UK.
+Full material safety data and information is available on the Health and Safety SharePoint Site on the 'Service Information' page.
+Doc Owner: OHS Advisors Version - V01 - June 2021 OHS-48-G-01 Approver: HSC Page 6 of 6